iDoMeteor/meteor-skeleton/iDoMeteor-Coding-Guidelines.md

      Secondly, I only write code in vim.
-I prefer to consolidate the primary code in as few files as possible because file & directory management in vim is easy but not exactly point & click.
+I prefer to consolidate the primary code in as few files as possible because file & directory management in vim is not exactly difficult, but it's not exactly point & click either.
 Plus, under heavy alpha/beta development, adding & removing files every couple hours or so can be a PIA.
 I like writing code.

      I start with a lot of shuffling around & renaming, then settle into a few major files and work out my betas there.
 I then break the